oneops/oneops.github.io/user/general/getting-started.md

 This section describes how to set up your account, organization, assemblies.

+To set up your user account, follow these steps:

 1. Login/Register in OneOps to access/create your Organization.
+  - If necessary, ask an administrative user e.g. your manager,  whether your team already has an organization created in OneOps and request to be added to the appropriate organization.
+  - If you are on-boarding as part of a new organization, ask your manager to add you to the appropriate team.
-2. Not seeing your Organization?
-Lookup the Organization you are interested in.
-Ask Organization administrator to grant you access .
+  - Not seeing your Organization?
+Look up the Organization you are interested in and ask an administrator to grant you access .
-3. To create a new Organization?
-Follow these steps.
+2. Accept the Terms and Conditions, if it is your first time using OneOps.

 ## Create Organization